Shinji Ikari: The End of Evangelion

 The 1997 film The End of Evangelion continues Shinji's story, portraying his downward spiral into depression and the loss of his will to live.
 Shinji visits a comatose Asuka in the hospital, and when his pleas for attention go unanswered, he masturbates over her body.
-He remains catatonic while all Nerv personnel, including Misato, are killed during an attack.
+He remains catatonic while an attack kills all Nerv personnel, including Misato.
 He then decides to pilot the Eva to save those still alive while Asuka is on the surface fighting the Mass Production Evas.
-However, he cannot reach her in time, and when he learns about Asuka's defeat, the Evangelion moves on its own to let him reenter it.
+However, he fails to reach her in time, and when he learns about Asuka's defeat, the Evangelion moves on its own to let him reenter it.
 After seeing the mutilated corpse of Asuka's Unit-02, Shinji's intense emotions summon a spear called the Lance of Longinus to Earth, and the Eva becomes a tree of life.
 Shinji then has long dreamlike exchanges with Misato, Rei, and Asuka about the pain of reality and his tensions with them.
-When he begs for Asuka's attention, and she refuses him, arguing he only wants to use her as a crutch, Shinji begins Instrumentality, and humanity's souls are united into one existence.
+When he begs for Asuka's attention, and she refuses him, arguing he only wants to use her as a crutch, Shinji begins Instrumentality, and unites humanity's souls into a single existence.
 After re-evaluating his position, he decides to live in a world where other people exist and returns to Earth, allowing other humans to return.
-Shinji, having placed grave markers in memory of most of the other characters, awakens sometime later, with Asuka lying next to him.
+Shinji, having placed grave markers in memory of most of the other characters, awakens sometime later, with Asuka lying next to him on a post-apocalyptic shore.
 He suddenly tries to strangle her but stops and breaks down when she regains consciousness and caresses his face.